i621148/auto_hosts/README.md

 Replace                  xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx with your key from macaddress.io/api
 os.environ['API_KEY'] = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'

 Copy contents of hosts3.txt to your /etc/hosts file.
-You can also copy contents to /etc/pihole/local.list if you want the new alias to work on a network wide level.

 Pi-hole>Settings>Restart DNS resolver